jpm-hub/jpm/README.md

 # Install from JPM repository
 jpm install my-library

-# Install from Maven repository
+# Install from Maven repository if maven is set as default repository
-jpm install mvn org.apache.derby derby:10.17.1.0
+jpm install org.apache.derby derby:10.17.1.0

-# Install from custom repository
+# Install from custom repository if alias was set in package.yml
 jpm install my-repo org.example library:1.0.0

 # Install raw JAR file